zef/zef.studio/Content/projects/tailgate-latch-rod-clip.md

 modeling software for simple parts, and only reach for Fusion 360 for designs that require something more advanced or specific.
 I may expand on these reasons in a future post.

+1) I also hate the idea of buying a 6-pack and having five left over.
+You can't really buy just one.
+I wouldn't want to throw them out, but I'm not likely to need more either, so they'll just... sit somewhere and probably never get used?